$2.25 and 45 Minute Eggplant Curry

-- Once the oil is hot, add the onion and garlic (just like you’re making $2.50 and 60 Minute Acorn Squash Bowls!) and cook until they start to brown (~3 minutes), stirring occasionally.
+- Once the oil is hot, add the onion, garlic, and spices (just like you’re making $2.50 and 60 Minute Acorn Squash Bowls!)
+Cook until they start to brown (~3 minutes), stirring occasionally.

 - Add coconut milk, and chickpeas and stir to combine.
 Scrape the bottom of the pan to unstick any stuck spices.
 Bring to a simmer (~3 of out 10) and cook for 15 minutes stirring occasionally.